 However, the NY Public Services Commission has given a temporary window for those to get in at the “old” net metering rates.
 There has never been a better time in NY to purchase solar than now.
 Don’t look back a year from now and wish you were receiving the “old” net meter rate.
 Let me assure you, the “old” rate is good!

 Take the first step and request a free site assessment to see if solar is a good investment for you.
-With offices in the Finger Lakes and Hudson Valley regions, we can serve homeowners and businesses throughout upstate New York.
+With an office in Geneva, NY, we can serve homeowners and businesses throughout upstate New York.
 Request Your Solar Assessment